 - Provision of medication, medical supplies and equipment related to the illness.

-- Professional management of symptoms to keep patients as comfortable as possible.
+- Professional management of symptoms to keep you as comfortable as possible.

-- Comprehensive emotional and spiritual support for patients and caregivers.
+- Comprehensive emotional and spiritual support for you and your caregivers.

 - Personal care, light homemaking and assistance with activities of daily living.